WE ENCOURAGE, ENLIGHTEN,

 EMPOWER, AND ENGAGE.

-The Urban Experience Program (UEP) provides opportunities for the university's diverse student population by preventing minor obstacles from becoming major setbacks to degree achievement.
-The services that UEP offers have been strategically chosen to develop UEP students into well-trained career professionals.
+The Center for Student Empowerment (CSE) provides opportunities for the university's diverse student population by preventing minor obstacles from becoming major setbacks to degree achievement.
+The services that CSE offers have been strategically chosen to develop CSE students into well-trained career professionals.

 Looking for ways to fund your education?
 If you can demonstrate academic excellence and leadership, you may qualify for a UH scholarship at the University of Houston.